 In addition to queries, mutations are another type of operation available for GraphQL APIs.

-Mutations are used to insert or modify data that already exists on the platform; they are used to send updates to the server.
+Mutations are used to insert or modify data that already exists on the platform.
+They are used for sending updates to the server.

 - Open your app's code in the code editor of your choice.